-Should the CDC learn of a change in the primary caregiver's affiliation without being notified by the family, the tuition rate will be adjusted, and a \$100 penalty will be applied.
+Should the JSU CDC learn of a change in the primary caregiver's affiliation with JSU without being notified by the caregiver, the tuition rate will be adjusted retroactively to the 1st of the month following the change to JSU affiliation, and a \$100 penalty will be applied.
 If any of your family's information changes (e.g., home or work phone numbers, address, email address, JSU affiliation), please contact the JSU CDC immediately.